jasonbayton/11ty/_src/android/android-enterprise-device-support/validation-process-and-information.md

 ### Why test devices?

-Android Enterprise is becoming popular, however not all OEMs fully support and/or implement the Android Enterprise APIs to the same standard.
+Android Enterprise is popular, however not all OEMs fully support and/or implement the Android Enterprise APIs to the same standard, even those on the AER list.
 The goal of this project is therefore to document as many devices as possible in order to provide a free resource for organisations looking for devices validated to be fully compatible with Android Enterprise EMM deployments.

 As an example:

-The Motorola [Moto Z](/android/android-enterprise-device-support/#motorola-moto-z) and [Moto Z Play](/android/android-enterprise-device-support/#motorola-moto-z-play) both run Android 7.0 (at the time of testing), look, feel and behave in the exact same way, however while the Moto Z supports the full range of provisioning options, the Moto Z Play doesn’t provision via NFC correctly.
+The Motorola Moto Z and Moto Z Play both ran Android 7.0 at the time of testing, looked, felt and behaved in the exact same way, however while the Moto Z supported the full range of provisioning options, the Moto Z Play didn't provision via NFC correctly.

 These types of experiences are beneficial for organisations looking to purchase devices, ensuring only those fully supported are taken into consideration (or at the very least, understanding where devices are known to fall short).